What is Eye flu?

 Causes of eye flu

-- Infection in the eye can be because of a virus or bacteria.
+- Infection in the eye caused by a virus or bacteria.

-- Viruses that generate eye flu append adenoviruses and some kinds of herpes virus.
+- Viruses that generate eye flu append adenoviruses are some kinds of herpes virus.

-- Bacterial problems involve Staphylococcus aureus, Streptococcus pneumoniae, Haemophilus species etc.
+- Bacterial problems involve Staphylococcus aureus, Streptococcus pneumonia, Haemophilus species etc.

 - Bacterial conjunctivitis is sometimes created by a sexually transmitted infection (STI) like Chlamydia.
 If signs do not fade after a month, this may mean an STI has occurred.